Wave-function geometry of band crossing points in two-dimensions: Tight-binding models

-The band structure exhibits a single QBCPs only at $\Gamma=(0,0)$ [See \fig{Fig4}(a)].
-For the BCP at $\Gamma$, $\mc{C}_{\rm BS}$ on the Bloch sphere has a diameter $\dm=1/\sqrt{2}$ as shown in \fig{Fig4}(b).
+The band structure exhibits a single QBCP only at $\Gamma=(0,0)$ [See Fig.~\magenta{4}(a) in the main text].
+For the BCP at $\Gamma$, $\mc{C}_{\rm BS}$ on the Bloch sphere has a diameter $\dm=1/\sqrt{2}$ as shown in Fig.~\magenta{4}(b).
 Since the Berry curvature $F_{xy}(\bk)$ does not vanish, the Berry phase is not path independent.
 To see this, let us consider a hexagonal path encircling the $\Gamma$, $C(L)$ where $L$ denotes the length of the side.
-We calculate the Berry phase $\Phi_B[C(L)]$ along the $C(L)$ for $L\in[0,\frac{4\pi}{3}]$, as shown in \fig{Fig4}(c).
-Note that the limiting value of $\Phi_B[C(L)]$ for $L\rightarrow 0$ is $\sqrt{2}\pi$, and the Berry phase along the BZ boundary $\Phi_B[C(\frac{4\pi}{3})]$ is zero.
+We calculate the Berry phase $\Phi_B[C(L)]$ along the $C(L)$ for $L\in[0,\frac{4\pi}{3}]$, as shown in Fig.~\magenta{4}(c).
+Note that the limiting value of $\Phi_B[C(L)]$ for $L\rightarrow 0$ is $\sqrt{2}\pi$ as expected from the value of $\dm$, and the Berry phase along the BZ boundary $\Phi_B[C(\frac{4\pi}{3})]$ is zero.
 Hence, a single BCP can exist alone in the BZ since the non-zero Berry curvature makes the Berry phase along the BZ boundary zero.